ByAUJay

 1. Establish Data Sources

-- Third-Party Custodians: APIs providing real-time attestations.
+- Third-Party Custodians: There are APIs available that offer real-time attestations.

 2. Deploy a Decentralized Oracle Network